magpylib/magpylib/docs/_pages/user_guide/guide_resources_01_physics.md

 ## Numerical stability

 Many expressions provided in the literature have very questionable numerical stability.
 Many of these problems are fixed in Magpylib, but one should be aware that accuracy can be a problem very close to objects, close the z-axis in cylindrical symmetries, at edge extensions, and at large distances.
 We are working on fixing these problems.
-Some details can be found in \[Ortner2022\].
+Some details can be found in [^12].

 **References**

-- \[Yang1990\] Z. J. Yang et al., "Potential and force between a magnet and a bulk Y1Ba2Cu3O7-d superconductor studied by a mechanical pendulum", Superconductor Science and Technology 3(12):591, 1990
+[^1]: Z. J. Yang et al., "Potential and force between a magnet and a bulk Y1Ba2Cu3O7-d superconductor studied by a mechanical pendulum", Superconductor Science and Technology 3(12):591, 1990

-- \[Engel-Herbert2005\] R. Engel-Herbert et al., Journal of Applied Physics 97(7):074504 - 074504-4 (2005)
+[^2]: R. Engel-Herbert et al., Journal of Applied Physics 97(7):074504 - 074504-4 (2005)

-- \[Camacho2013\] J.M.
+[^3]: J.M.
 Camacho and V. Sosa, "Alternative method to calculate the magnetic field of permanent magnets with azimuthal symmetry", Revista Mexicana de Fisica E 59 8–17, 2013

-- \[Cichon2019\] D. Cichon, R. Psiuk and H. Brauer, "A Hall-Sensor-Based Localization Method With Six Degrees of Freedom Using Unscented Kalman Filter", IEEE Sensors Journal, Vol. 19, No. 7, April 1, 2019.
+[^4]: D. Cichon, R. Psiuk and H. Brauer, "A Hall-Sensor-Based Localization Method With Six Degrees of Freedom Using Unscented Kalman Filter", IEEE Sensors Journal, Vol. 19, No. 7, April 1, 2019.

-- \[Furlani1994\] E. P. Furlani, S. Reanik and W. Janson, "A Three-Dimensional Field Solution for Bipolar Cylinders", IEEE Transaction on Magnetics, VOL. 30, NO. 5, 1994
+[^5]: E. P. Furlani, S. Reanik and W. Janson, "A Three-Dimensional Field Solution for Bipolar Cylinders", IEEE Transaction on Magnetics, VOL. 30, NO. 5, 1994

-- \[Derby2009\] N. Derby, "Cylindrical Magnets and Ideal Solenoids", arXiv:0909.3880v1, 2009
+[^6]: N. Derby, "Cylindrical Magnets and Ideal Solenoids", arXiv:0909.3880v1, 2009

-- \[Caciagli2018\] A. Caciagli, R. J. Baars, A. P. Philipse and B. W. M. Kuipers, "Exact expression for the magnetic field of a finite cylinder with arbitrary uniform magnetization", Journal of Magnetism and Magnetic Materials 456 (2018) 423–432.
+[^7]: A. Caciagli, R. J. Baars, A. P. Philipse and B. W. M. Kuipers, "Exact expression for the magnetic field of a finite cylinder with arbitrary uniform magnetization", Journal of Magnetism and Magnetic Materials 456 (2018) 423–432.

-- \[Slanovc2022\] F. Slanovc, M. Ortner, M. Moridi, C. Abert and D. Suess, "Full analytical solution for the magnetic field of uniformly magnetized cylinder tiles", submitted to Journal of Magnetism and Magnetic Materials.
+[^8]: F. Slanovc, M. Ortner, M. Moridi, C. Abert and D. Suess, "Full analytical solution for the magnetic field of uniformly magnetized cylinder tiles", submitted to Journal of Magnetism and Magnetic Materials.

-- \[Ortner2022\] M. Ortner, S. Slanovc and P. Leitner, "Numerically Stable and Computationally Efficient Expression for the Magnetic Field of a Current Loop", MDPI Magnetism, 3(1), 11-31, 2022.
-- \[Guptasarma1911\] D. Guptasarma and B. Singh, "New scheme for computing the magnetic field resulting from a uniformly magnetized arbitrary polyhedron", Geophysics (1999), 64(1):70.
+[^9]: D. Guptasarma and B. Singh, "New scheme for computing the magnetic field resulting from a uniformly magnetized arbitrary polyhedron", Geophysics (1999), 64(1):70.

-- \[Janssen2009\] J.L.G.
+[^10]: J.L.G.
 Janssen, J.J.H.
 Paulides and E.A.
 Lomonova, "3D ANALYTICAL FIELD CALCULATION USING TRIANGULAR MAGNET SEGMENTS APPLIED TO A SKEWED LINEAR PERMANENT MAGNET ACTUATOR", ISEF 2009 - XIV International Symposium on Electromagnetic Fields in Mechatronics, Electrical and Electronic Engineering Arras, France, September 10-12, 2009

-- \[Rubeck2013\] C. Rubeck et al., "Analytical Calculation of Magnet Systems: Magnetic Field Created by Charged Triangles and Polyhedra", IEEE Transactions on Magnetics, VOL. 49, NO. 1, 2013
+[^11]: C. Rubeck et al., "Analytical Calculation of Magnet Systems: Magnetic Field Created by Charged Triangles and Polyhedra", IEEE Transactions on Magnetics, VOL. 49, NO. 1, 2013

+[^12]: M. Ortner, S. Slanovc and P. Leitner, "Numerically Stable and Computationally Efficient Expression for the Magnetic Field of a Current Loop", MDPI Magnetism, 3(1), 11-31, 2022.

-- \[Jackson1999\] J. D. Jackson, "Classical Electrodynamics", 1999 Wiley, New York
+[^13]: J. D. Jackson, "Classical Electrodynamics", 1999 Wiley, New York

-- \[Ravaud2009\] R. Ravaud and G. Lamarquand, "Comparison of the coulombian and amperian current models for calculating the magnetic field produced by radially magnetized arc-shaped permanent magnets", HAL Id: hal-00412346
+[^14]: R. Ravaud and G. Lamarquand, "Comparison of the coulombian and amperian current models for calculating the magnetic field produced by radially magnetized arc-shaped permanent magnets", HAL Id: hal-00412346

-- \[Malago2020\] P. Malagò et al., Magnetic Position System Design Method Applied to Three-Axis Joystick Motion Tracking.
+[^15]: P. Malagò et al., Magnetic Position System Design Method Applied to Three-Axis Joystick Motion Tracking.
 Sensors, 2020, 20.
 Jg., Nr.
 23, S. 6873.